-I've not seen a record at Companies House of any charge in Mr H's favour over any vehicle with the company following his investment.
-And, as I think the evidence shows the company was largely not carrying out this key aspect of the investments, I think it's safe to conclude that this wasn't done in Mr H's case either.
+There's no record at Companies House of any charge in Mr T's favour over any vehicle with the company following his investment.
+And, as I think the evidence shows the company was largely not carrying out this key aspect of the investments, I think it's safe to conclude that this wasn't done in Mr T's case either.

-So, I think the evidence shows the car leasing company wasn't acting in line with the business model and features of the investment it had led Mr H to believe he was making.
-And so the purpose the company intended for the payments Mr H made wasn't aligned with the purpose Mr H intended for the payments.
+So I think the evidence shows the car leasing company wasn't acting in line with the business model and features of the investment it had led Mr T to believe he was making.
+And so the purpose the company intended for the payments Mr T made wasn't aligned with the purpose Mr T intended for the payments.

-The SFO has also said that the former company directors are accused of providing those who invested with false information and encouraging people to pay in whilst knowing that investments weren't, in reality, backed up by the cars they had been promised.
-So, I think the discrepancy in the alignment of the payment purposes between Mr H and R was the result of dishonest deception on the part of the company.
+The SFO has also said that the former company directors are accused of providing those who invested with false information and encouraging people to pay in whilst knowing that investments were not in reality backed up by the cars they had been promised.
+So I think the discrepancy in the alignment of the payment purposes between Mr T and the company was the result of dishonest deception on the part of the company.

-As a result, I think the circumstances here meet the definition of a scam as set out under the CRM Code.
+And so I think the circumstances here meet the definition of a scam as set out under the CRM Code.

-Is Mr H entitled to a refund under the CRM code?
+Is Mr T entitled to a refund under the CRM code?

-Under the CRM Code the starting principle is that a firm should reimburse a customer who is the victim of an APP scam, like Mr H. The circumstances where a firm may choose not to reimburse are limited and it is for the firm to establish those exceptions apply.
+Under the CRM Code the starting principle is that a firm should reimburse a customer who is the victim of an APP scam, like Mr T. The circumstances where a firm may choose not to reimburse are limited and it is for the firm to establish those exceptions apply.
 R2(1) of the Code outlines those exceptions.

 One such circumstance might be when a customer has ignored an effective warning.

-Another circumstance in which a bank might decline a refund is, if it can be demonstrated that the customer made the payments without having a reasonable basis for believing that:
+A second circumstance in which a bank might decline a refund is, if it can be demonstrated that the customer made the payments without having a reasonable basis for believing that:

-- the payee was the person the customer was expecting to pay; - the payment was for genuine goods or services; and/or - the person or business with whom they transacted was legitimate.
+- the payee was the person the customer was expecting to pay; - the payment was for genuine goods or services; and/or - the person or business with whom they transacted was legitimate